alexmiller63/heather-answers/hebrish.md

 If every English noun were followed by a Hebrew word, the result would not be illumination.
 It would be clutter.

-But when the right Hebrew words recur naturally across Scripture, something cumulative happens.
+But when significant Hebrew words recur naturally across Scripture, something cumulative happens.

 The reader starts remembering them.